 Essays should explain causes and effects, rather than simply providing a laundry list.
 A careful explanation with a few detailed and carefully considered examples is always better than a long list of examples without sufficient explanation.

 Potential Essay Questions:

 1) What are the supposed advantages of marriage (compared to unwed parenthood and compared to divorce) for children and society?
-Use Wallerstein and Waite and Gallagher.
-What are the limitations of the methodologies of both Wallerstein and Waite and Gallagher?
+Use Wallerstein, Waite and Gallagher, and DePaulo.
+What are the limitations of the methodologies of each scholar’s methodology?

-3) Describe the feminist critique of the traditional (husband bread winner, mother home maker) family.
+3) Describe the feminist critique of the “traditional” (husband bread winner, mother home maker) family.
 How do proponents of the traditional heterosexual married nuclear family respond to the critique?
 Use Friedan, and Waite and Gallagher.
-Optional addition: What does the debate between Stacey and Popenoe add to the debate over feminism and the family?
+What does the debate between Stacey and Popenoe add to the debate over feminism and the family?

 Identifications.
 In three or four sentences, define the term and explain its significance.

 1) Selection Bias